 This is the easiest way of getting Papyrus.
 In this download approach, the Papyrus package already includes Eclipse.

-Installing the latest available versions of Eclipse and Papyrus is not recommended since this is not tested and the migration of models created in previous versions may cause errors.
+Installing the latest available versions of Eclipse and Papyrus is not recommended since the latest available versions most likely might not be tested yet and the migration of models created in previous versions may cause errors.

-Note: This download approach provides the nightly builds of Papyrus version 3.x.x which is “For advanced users and pioneers …” and not the version that is used at present!

 The latest version of Papyrus can be downloaded as a complete software package from the Papyrus homepage: https://eclipse.org/papyrus/download.html.
-The software package contains Papyrus and also the corresponding Eclipse software; i.e., Eclipse need not be available in advance on the target PC.
+The software package contains Papyrus and also the corresponding Eclipse software; i.e., Eclipse need not already be available the target PC.

 Papyrus is available for various platforms: